Strength Training’s Surprising Weight Loss Power

 Lower Body

-Squats: The king of lower body exercises, squats work your quads, hamstrings, glutes, and core.
-Start with bodyweight squats, then progress to dumbbells, kettlebells, or a barbell.
+Squats: As a top-tier lower body exercise, squats engage your quads, hamstrings, glutes, and core muscles.
+Start by mastering bodyweight squats before progressing to weighted versions with dumbbells, kettlebells, or a barbell.

-Deadlifts: This compound exercise works your entire posterior chain, including your glutes, hamstrings, and lower back.
-Deadlifts can be done with a barbell, dumbbells, or even kettlebells.
+Deadlifts: Deadlifts are a compound exercise that effectively targets your entire posterior chain, including your glutes, hamstrings, and lower back.
+You can perform deadlifts using a barbell, dumbbells, or even kettlebells.

 Upper Body

-Overhead press: This exercise strengthens your shoulders and triceps.
-Start with dumbbells and progress to a barbell overhead press as you get stronger.
+Overhead press: This exercise targets your shoulders and triceps.
+A good way to start is with dumbbells, and as you get stronger, you can move on to a barbell overhead press.

 Core

-Russian twists: This exercise works your obliques and core stability.
-Sit on the floor with your knees bent and feet flat, then rotate your torso from side to side with a medicine ball or weight.
+Russian twists: The Russian twist targets your obliques and enhances core stability.
+To perform it, sit with bent knees and flat feet, then twist your torso side to side while holding a medicine ball or weight.

 Important